Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 The giant eel in the Living Quarters level.
 It only appears once, but it comes out of nowhere & does huge amounts of damage.

-The yetis in the Tibetan levels, hulking creatures that have loud visible stomping noise and loud roars.
+The yetis in the Tibetan levels, hulking creatures that have loud stomping noises and loud roars.

 Tomb Raider III